 The investigations team then comes to a conclusion about the same.
 If the victim is not happy with the conclusion then they can use the evidence to file a legal case on the harasser.

 It is the duty of the HR department to ensure that the workplace is a safe environment for the employees.
 The HR department should take lessons from the incident and update its policies accordingly.

 8. Follow Up With The Involved Parties

-All the parties involved should be followed up with.
-This will bring clarity about the current situation.
+All the parties involved should be followed up with and also, this will bring clarity about the current situation.
 The HR department should ensure that the parties are comfortable in their roles after the issue has been resolved.

 Disciplinary actions that an HR department can take are according to the company policies –

 The HR department should take disciplinary actions according to the company policies.
 The actions in relation to the sexual harassment complaint should be taken very seriously by the company.
 Necessary steps should be taken to ensure that if the harasser is guilty, they are disciplined.

 Taking the right steps here will either stop or promote sexual misconduct in a company.
 The actions should be taken according to the severity of the offense.
 State the violations of the company policy.